Rajakani/rajakani.github.io/docs/applicationDesign/designPrinciples/designPatterns/designPatterns.md

 ### Why we need to learn it
 There are many patterns which are in common use, but many developers are not able to identify it.
 Learning this helps in easing the communication between team members.
-Instead of saying write the code in which the dependant classes needs to passed in as dependency, Simply say use [Factory Pattern]({% link docs/applicationDesign/designPatterns/factoryPattern.md %}).
+Instead of saying write the code in which the dependant classes needs to passed in as dependency, Simply say use [Factory Pattern]({% link docs/applicationDesign/designPrinciples/designPatterns/factoryPattern.md %}).

 ### What are the benefits of applying patterns
 No immediate benefits.
-If you are working on a small application with clear requirements, dont bother about adding patterns.
+If you are working on a small application with clear requirements, don't bother about adding patterns.
 But if you are into serious business in which the requirements change over time, consider using patterns.

 ### Where to apply all these patterns
 Don't attempt to add patterns to your application since you are interested in patterns a lot.
 Look for coding problems you face in your application, which can be solved by using patterns.
 Also be aware that some patterns make the code difficult to understand.
 So use them wisely.

 ### When to apply patterns
-Patterns are nothing but different implementations of [SOLID Principles]({% link docs/applicationDesign/solidPrinciples.md %}).
+Patterns are nothing but different implementations of [SOLID Principles]({% link docs/applicationDesign/designPrinciples/solidPrinciples.md  %}).
 So sooner the better.
 If you are working on a mature/Legacy applications, you need to refactor a lot.
-Dont apply patterns for the sake of applying it.
+Don't apply patterns for the sake of applying it.

 ### How many patterns I may need to learn.
 Possibly all of them from the GOF patterns.
 There are 23 to be exact.
 Don't need to worry much now.